 Over the past few decades, the use of foam injections has spread in France, Spain, Italy, and Germany.
 And it’s enthusiastically being adopted in the United States, several European countries, South America, Australia, and New Zealand.

 Is Foam Sclerotherapy Right for You?

 Most patients with small- or moderate-size varicose veins can be treated in this way.
 Those patients with very extensive, large varicose veins are usually best treated surgically to obtain a more rapid result.
 And some patients with large veins lying close to the skin are better treated surgically since brown discoloration of the skin over the treated vein may occur.
-Let your Southeastern Vein Specialists doctor determine what’s best for you.
+Let your Southeastern Vascular doctor determine what’s best for you.